Graduate Student Travel Fund

 The maximum award is $1,000 and must be used within each cycle's designated travel months.

-The GSTF spring 2025 cycle opened on January 24, 2025 with applications accepted through March 9, 2025.
-The travel dates for this cycle are January 1 - June 30, 2025.
+The GSTF summer 2025 cycle will open on June 30, 2025 with applications accepted through August 3, 2025.
+The travel dates for this cycle are July 1 - August 31, 2025.
 It is the student's responsibility to complete the submission of their application before the deadline.
-No additional documents will be accepted after the application is submitted.

 Given that CGS receives a set amount of funding from Associated Students for this award program, the competitive review process results in many qualified applicants not being selected for funding.
 Due to the volume of applications, feedback will not be given to applicants after decisions are announced.